Welcome to today's edition of the Rush 24-7 podcast.

 Their concern is big government and paying attention to their contributors and donors.

-In this case, the trial lawyers who would bring lawsuit after a lawsuit against whatever company that makes the bird flu vaccine, just as they have with the swine flu vaccine thirty years ago.
+In this case, the trial lawyers who would bring lawsuit after lawsuit against whatever company that makes the bird flu vaccine, just as they have with the swine flu vaccine 30 years ago.

-So I think it's all fallen apart on them, folks.
+So I think it's all falling apart on them, folks.

-I didn't waver in it during the lead up to Fitzmas.
+I hadn't waiver in it during the lead up to Fitzmus.

 I didn't waver during the Harriet Myers thing.

-I didn't think any because the Democrats are still who they are, no matter what we may be doing.
+I didn't think, because the Democrats are still who they are, no matter what we may be doing.

-If we get off track a day or two or whatever, doesn't matter.
+If we get off track a day or two or whatever, it doesn't matter.

-They still not on the track and they're nowhere near the they're nowhere near the train station.
+They're still not on the track, and they're nowhere near the nowhere near the train station.

-And Dean basically said, screw you, and went out there and started trashing Alito, and the Democrats and their Kook websites are uh continuing this.
+And Dean basically said, screw you, and went out there and started trashing Alito.

 Hello, sir.